stwe11/k8s/README.md

-# DEVOPS ENGINEER - TECHNICAL ASSESSMENT
+# DEVOPS ENGINEER - TA

 Bash script are used to install a Kubernetes cluster on a Vm machine (Ubuntu VM hosted on Azure Cloud)